-Next, CBO updates the LCS-the database of nonpermanent and explicit authorizations of appropriations-recording new authorizations as well as repeals, modifications, and extensions.
+During this phase of the process, analysts update the LCS, recording new authorizations as well as repeals, modifications, and extensions.
 The LCS contains information about each authorization: the committees of jurisdiction, references to a public law or section of the U.S. Code that contains the authorization, the expiration date, and the amount authorized to be appropriated in the authorization's final year.
 If the authorized amount is indefinite, the LCS shows a zero.

-To ensure the reliability of data cataloged during the second phase, CBO is required by statute to consult with key staff of Congressional committees.
+To ensure the reliability of data cataloged during the second phase, CBO is required by law to consult with key staff of Congressional committees.
 CBO shares a preliminary version of the data for the upcoming report and asks staff members to review items within each committee's jurisdiction.
-That process helps CBO to identify and correct errors in the LCS, particularly related to committee jurisdiction and the status of authorizations.
+That process helps CBO identify and correct errors in the LCS, particularly errors related to committee jurisdiction and the status of authorizations.